Skip to main content.

 Actions and Materials

-• Tools including Sustainability Starter Guide, Composting 101, Recycling Guide,
+• Tools including a Sustainability Starter Guide, Composting 101, and the Recycling Guide.

 • The Dean of Student Affairs Director is committed to fostering a student centered environment that promotes diversity, inclusion, leadership, and engagement.

-• DOSA enhancing the undergraduate experience with partners in Bard Athletics, BRAVE, Center for Civic Engagement, Counseling Service, Difference and Media Project, Health Service, International Student Services, Residence Life, Safety and Security, Spiritual Life at Bard, Student Activities, Trustee Leader Scholar Program.
+• DOSA enhances the undergraduate experience with partners in Bard Athletics, BRAVE, Center for Civic Engagement, Counseling Service, Difference and Media Project, Health Services, International Student Services, Residence Life, Safety and Security, Spiritual Life at Bard, Student Activities, and the Trustee Leader Scholar Program.

 • The Bard Center for Civic Engagement provides a critical roll in facilitating sustainability off campus.